openebs-archive/openebs-docs/docs/ugcstor.md

   When the `poolType` = `striped`, **the number of blockDevice CRs from each node can be in any number**.
 The data is striped across each blockDevice.
 For example, if 4x1TB blockDevices are selected on `node1`, the raw capacity of the pool instance of `cstor-disk-pool` on that `node1` is 4TB.

-  When the `poolType` = `raidz`, **ensure that the number of  blockDevice CRs selected from each node are like 3,5,7 etc. The data is written with parity**.
+  When the `poolType` = `raidz`, **ensure that the number of  blockDevice CRs selected from each node are like 3,5,7 etc. The data is written with single parity**.
 For example, if 3x1TB blockDevice are selected on node1, the raw capacity of the pool instance of `cstor-disk-pool` on node1 is 2TB.
 1 disk will be used as a parity disk.

   When the `poolType` = `raidz2`, **ensure that the number of  blockDevice CRs selected from each node are like 6,8,10 etc. The data is written with dual parity**.
 For example, if 6x1TB blockDevice are selected on node1, the raw capacity of the pool instance of `cstor-disk-pool` on node1 is 4TB.
 2 disks will be used for parity.